Distributed Saddle-Point Problems: Lower Bounds, Near-Optimal and Robust Algorithms: Experiments

-\textbf{Model, data, optimizer } A very popular enhancement of GANs is Conditional GAN, originally proposed in \cite{cgan}.
+$\bullet$ \textbf{Model, data, optimizer. } A very popular enhancement of GANs is Conditional GAN, originally proposed in \cite{cgan}.
 It allows to direct the generation process by introducing class labels.
 We use a more complex Deep Convolutional GAN \cite{dcgan} with adjustments allowing to condition the output by class labels.
 We consider the CIFAR-10 \cite{cifar10} and split the dataset into $4$ parts.
-For each part, we select 2 majors class that forms $30\%$ of the data, while the rest of the data split is filled uniformly by the other classes.
-As optimizers we use Algorithm \ref{alg4} and Local Adam \cite{kingma2014adam} - a variation of Algorithm \ref{alg4}, but where the local gradient steps are replaced with Adam updates.
+For each part, we select 2 majors classes that forms $30\%$ of the data, while the rest of the data split is uniformly filled by the other classes.
+As optimizers we use Algorithm \ref{alg4} and Local Adam \cite{kingma2014adam} -- a variation of Algorithm \ref{alg4}, but where the local gradient steps are replaced with Adam updates.

-\textbf{Setting } Here we would like to consider the experiment of Federated Learning.
-Communication is a strong bottleneck of federated setting, since data is the local data of users on their devices, and they may simply not be online for transmitting information.
-Therefore, the reducing communications is our goal, this is what local methods are needed for.
+$\bullet$ \textbf{Setting. } Here we would like to consider the experiment of federated learning.
+Communication is a strong bottleneck of the federated setting, since the data is the local data of the users on their devices, and they may simply not be online to transmite information.
+Therefore, our goal is to reduce communication, which requires local methods.
 Then we want to compare how our optimizers work with a different number of local steps.
 In particular, we try to communicate once in an epoch, once in 5 epochs and once in 10 epochs.
-It is interesting to check how the frequency of communication will affect the quality of training.
+It is interesting to check how the frequency of communication affects the quality of the training.

-\textbf{Results } Based on the results of experiments on bilinear problems (Section \ref{sec:be}), it was expected that methods which connect to the server less frequently (but do the same number of local epochs) would outperform their competitors in terms of communication budget.
+$\bullet$ \textbf{Results. } Based on the results of experiments on bilinear problems (Section \ref{sec:be}), it was expected that methods which connect to the server less frequently (but do the same number of local epochs) would outperform their competitors in terms of communication budget.
 This trend is observed in Figures \ref{fig:gans1} and \ref{fig:gans2} -- methods making fewer communications do not lose in terms of FID and IS.
-Meanwhile the strongly increasing distance between the communications can affect the quality of training considerably, especially in the last epochs.
-Therefore, we recommend using local methods with long gap between communications only in the initial stages of training, then it is worth communicating more and more frequently.
+On the other hand, the increasing distance between communications can have a significant impact on the quality of the training, especially in the last epochs.
+Therefore, we recommend using local methods with long gaps between communications only in the early stages of training, then it is worthwhile to communicate more and more frequently.